Non-hyperbolicity of holomorphic symplectic varieties: Introduction

 \subsection{Conventions}

-A \emph{variety} will be a reduced complex Hausdorff space which is countable at infinity\footnote{That is, it is a countable union of compact subspaces.
-This property is also known as $\sigma$-compactness.}.
-An \emph{algebraic variety} over a field $k$ is a reduced scheme that is separated and of finite type over $k$.
-A resolution of singularities of a variety $X$ is a proper, bimeromorphic morphism $\pi:Y \to X$ such that $Y$ is a smooth variety.
-We denote by $\Omega_X^p$ the sheaf of holomorphic $p$-forms on $X$ and by $\Omega_X^{[p]}$ its double dual, the sheaf of \emph{reflexive} (holomorphic) $p$-forms.
+A \emph{variety} will be a reduced complex Hausdorff space which is countable at infinity.\footnote{That is, it is a countable union of compact subspaces.
+This property is also known as $\sigma$-compactness.} An \emph{algebraic variety} over a field $k$ is a reduced scheme that is separated and of finite type over $k$.
+A resolution of singularities of a variety $X$ is a proper, bimeromorphic morphism $\pi\colon Y \to X$ such that $Y$ is a smooth variety.
+We denote by~$\Omega_X^p$ the sheaf of holomorphic $p$-forms on $X$ and by $\Omega_X^{[p]}$ its double dual, the sheaf of \emph{reflexive} (holomorphic) $p$-forms.
+A complex variety $X$ is called $\Q$-factorial if for every reflexive sheaf $L$ on $X$ of rank~$1$, there is a positive integer $n$ such that the double dual~$(L^{\tensor n})^{\vee\vee}$ is invertible.